Pain is a very compelling protective feeling

 All this for straightforward simple pain like you get a sliver in your finger.
 It hurts, you take action, get the sliver out and the pain greatly reduces or is completely gone.
 Chronic pain is much more complicated.

 Pain researcher Lordimer Mosley said: “Pain is produced by the brain when it perceives that danger to body tissue exists and that action is required.
 (You can) decrease threat value through education of pain physiology.”

 In my work with clients in pain I help them do just that, decrease the threat though education, relaxation with awareness, finding ways to move that don’t cause pain, integrating new sensory input to create better brain mapping and positive experiences in the body.
 It is a collaborative process with each person leading the way by finding new ways to give and receive body signals.

 Chronic Pain Support Group

-This will be a multi age, multi-condition, all gender group.
+This is a multi age, multi-condition, all gender group.
 I facilitate this group by leading relaxation, sharing information from pain science, making a space for everyone to share where they are at without being judged or blamed.
 We will explore physical & psychological coping strategies and somatic tools to increase ease.
 I am not a medical provider so I approach pain relief though an understanding of the neuroscience of pain.

 for What is psychophysiological pain? handout click